mariocampa10/transfermoneyapi/README.md

 ```
 ---

-To see the report go to build/reports/gatling
+To see the report go to build/reports/gatling.

 ## 🚀 **7.
 Potential Improvements**
 - Transactions between accounts with different currencies
 - Improve error management
-- Add more endpoints to manage accounts (i.e. remove or update)
+- Add more endpoints to manage accounts (i.e. remove or update).